solo-io/gloo/docs/content/guides/security/auth/extauth/ldap/_index.md

 ---

 {{% notice note %}}
-The LDAP feature was introduced with **Gloo Enterprise**, release 0.18.27.
+The LDAP feature was introduced with **Gloo Edge Enterprise**, release 0.18.27.
 If you are using an earlier version, this tutorial will not work.
 {{% /notice %}}